b2renger/Introduction_A-frame/README.md

 It's as easy as ever ! :)

-1- Upload your files to replit in an assets folder.
+1- Upload your files in an assets folder.

 2- Load them with A-Frame **a-assets** tag.
   ```html